• Skip to main content

 • Sponsor

-Remember Carlos Gardel, the Iconic Tango Singer
+Carlos Gardel was the Iconic Tango Singer

 French-born Argentine Carlos Gardel is the icon of Argentine Tango.
 He was the second international Latin idol after Rudolph Valentino.
 Gardel’s birthday is the International Day of Tango.